0 Part Course |

 • Can side letters help?

-Please be advised this training course does not constitute legal advice & should not be relied upon as such.
+Please be advised that this course does not constitute legal advice & should not be relied upon as such.
 Nor can the trainer give legal advice to participants during the sessions

-Our trainer is a highly experienced and sought-after lawyer, advisor, educator, mentor and writer.
-For almost 30 years and across several different industries, he has written and delivered a wide range of bespoke training courses for individuals, businesses, professional associations and educational establishments.
+Our trainer is an experienced lawyer, educator and writer.
+For almost 30 years and across several industries, he has written and delivered a wide range of bespoke training for individuals, businesses, professional associations and educational establishments.

 • Terminology